sethpkendall/pigLatin/README.md

 * Example Output: akyay

 For words beginning with "qu," "qu" is considered a consonant group.
-* Example Input: quail
+* Example Input: quack
-* Example Output: ailquay
+* Example Output: ackquay

 If the first group of consonants includes "qu" the "qu" is also treated as a part of the consonant group.
 * Example Input: squeal